Kiuryy/Bookmark_Sidebar/README.md

 The extension is currently available in 31 different languages.
 If you want to help translating the extension, feel free to contribute by submitting some translations.

 ## Release History
-See the [Release History](https://github.com/Kiuryy/Bookmark_Sidebar/releases) for an overview about all versions, or the less detailed [Changelog](changelog.md).
+See the [Release History](https://github.com/Kiuryy/Bookmark_Sidebar/releases) for an overview about all versions.

 ## License